On the heat kernel and the Dirichlet form of Liouville Brownian Motion

 \begin{corollary} For each $\lambda>0$, the resolvent operator $R^X_\lambda:C_0(\R^2)\to C_b(\R^2)$ is compact for the topology of convergence over compact sets.
 In the case of the sphere $\S^2$ (or the torus $\T^2$) equipped with a GFF $X$, the resolvent operator $R^X_\lambda:C_b(\S^2)\to C_b(\S^2)$ is compact. \end{corollary}

 {\it Proof.} This is just a consequence of Theorems \ref{holdresolbis} or \ref{holdresolbis2}.

 Theorem \ref{expr:resol} has the following consequences on the structure of the resolvent family: \begin{theorem}{\bf (massive Liouville Green kernels)}.
 The resolvent family $(R^X_\lambda)_{\lambda>0}$ is absolutely continuous with respect to the Liouville measure.
-Therefore there exists a family $(\r^X_\lambda(\cdot,\cdot))_\lambda$, called the family of massive Liouville Green kernels, of jointly measurable functions such that: and such that:\\ 1) (strict-positivity) for all $\lambda>0$ and for all $x\in D$, for $M(dy)$-almost every $y\in D$, 2) (symmetry) for all $\lambda>0$ and for every $x,y\in D$: 3) (resolvent identity) for all $\lambda,\mu>0$, for all $x,y \in D$, 4) ($\lambda$-excessive) for every $y$, for $M$-almost every $x$ and for all $t>0$. \end{theorem}
+Therefore there exists a family $(\r^X_\lambda(\cdot,\cdot))_\lambda$, called the family of massive Liouville Green kernels, of jointly measurable functions such that: and such that:\\ 1) (lower semi-continuity) For all $x \in D$, the function $y \mapsto \r^X_\lambda(x,y)$ is lower semi-continuous.
+2) (strict-positivity) for all $\lambda>0$ and for all compact set $K$, 3) (symmetry) for all $\lambda>0$ and for every $x,y\in D$: 4) (resolvent identity) for all $\lambda,\mu>0$, for all $x,y \in D$, 5) ($\lambda$-excessive) for every $y$, for $M$-almost every $x$ and for all $t>0$. \end{theorem}